End qualified immunity in New York

 • Guarantees that victims are compensated the full amount awarded

-Yes.
-The proposed legislation states, "Notwithstanding any other provision of law, a public entity shall indemnify its public employee for any liability incurred by the employee and for any judgment entered against the employee for claims arising under this section; except that a public entity shall not indemnify a public employee if the employee was convicted of a criminal violation for the conduct from which the claim arises."
+Yes, section 1 of the bill states, "Notwithstanding any other provision of law**, a public entity shall indemnify its public employee for any liability incurred by the employee and for any judgment entered against the employee for claims arising under this section;** except that a public entity shall not indemnify a public employee if the employee was convicted of a criminal violation for the conduct from which the claim arises."

 • Starts attorney fees